michaelbaggett/GifsGalore/README.md

 #### The user also has the option to add a button for any category they wish to get additional gifs.

+##### Each gif can be animated by clicked the desired gif.
+The animation can also be stopped by clicking the gif again.

 See it in action [here](https://michaelbaggett.github.io/GifsGalore/)